Animated Graphics

 ]

-Now generate dummy dataset
+Now generate a dummy dataset:

 {dataA, dataB} = {